 Nathan Shepherd, DT, Fort Hays State

 There have been reports indicating that Sharrif Floyd may never play again, which is a shame.
-The Vikings will need to find a new defensive tackle to play next to Linval Joseph.
+Sheldon Richardson was signed, but for just one year.
+Here's a long-term plan at the position.

 Rd.
 3, Pk.
 30